gmnprada/wanbioner/docs/README.md

 ### COMPRESSED PACKET STRUCTURE

-- Still on Development TBD this speicific compression should be arranged on Wanbioner Core Common if we need a better compression algorithm later that not available publicly.
+- Still on Development TBD this specific compression should be arranged on Wanbioner Core Common if we need a better compression algorithm later that not available publicly.
+-

 ### NOTES!